 “What a traitor,” “Gator accuses John Boy.
 “He’ll bring in ringers to make us look bad.
 I’m gonna practice all week and kick his ass on the lanes.”

 We all laugh at his sudden jock transformation.
 Competition revs his engines.
-He never had been excited about bowling before.
-Now it is life or death.
+He never was excited about bowling before.
+Now it’s life or death.
 Maybe being normal is okay.
 We announce the top five pairs who will compete in the next Saturday’s State Championship.

 “You little rat.
 You’re bringing your own team?”
 I accuse him that night on the phone.
 I avoid mentioning that I assumed we had broken up the last time we talked.
 Who knew that bowling can cause so much emotional turmoil?